RadLuli/Ampersand/DEFS/__kitchen.md

 This is why their name stays at the right side of the Ampersand, like in "*The Origin of Species & Luli*"

-**Authors** — tend to be the ones who suffer most in interactive content environments, since their work can never be considered *finished*.
+**Authors** — are the ones most affected in interactive content environments, since their work can never be considered *finished*.
 This leads most authors either to keep the content constantly updated (and to promptly answer readers' requests and doubts, something that usually happens in blog posts open to online comments), or to be replaced by editorial/content teams.
 None of the options benefit the reading experience, for they may discourage interaction, or, when it happens, multiple anonymous authors make a content lose its authenticity.

+In the OAF format, an author does what has always been done, finishing a book with no interruptions.
+Once imported, the book itself is immutable, user contributions are registered in its mesh and requests can are dealt with the community - of which an author can decide how to take part.

-In the OAF format, the author does what he has always done and manages to reach a conclusion of his work, which, once published, starts to receive contributions from users.
-It will be up to them, if they deem it to be appropriate, any update of data or context, as well as its expansion.
-The author may, at any time, participate in the construction of public maps — identified, like all other users — but their contributions may have a greater weight or a more central location in the mesh.
+  It will be up to the members of the social network built around the book, if they deem it to be appropriate, to update or expand any context or data.
+Authors can, at any time, engage in the building of public meshes (provided that they are properly identified, like all other users), and their pieces may have a greater weight or a more central location in the mesh.
 Like in LinkedIn comments, where the post's author is always marked as such.

 ## 11 Code of conduct
 **TODO**: code of ethics

-**Piracy**

-dasds
-The system does not care about the origin or piracy of books.
-There is no store.

 ---